konratp/uchicago-data-visualization/Write-Up.md

 proportion of female athletes and the proportion of games female athletes participate in over the years.
-The two measures are positioned on the y-axis and illustrated in different colors - and they are manually set to be in Olympic-logo colors!
+The two measures are positioned on the y-axis and illustrated in different colors - and they are manually set to be in Olympic-logo colors\!
 The year for each event is on the x-axis.
 The season information is demonstrated through two different facets.
 We choose the line plot format first because it can best visually represent the trend information.
 Second, it has an advantage in terms of data-ink-ratio for visualization, therefore it helps simplify the complexities in our aggregated data.

 For the second part, “Which countries have the highest numbers of female medalists or enjoy the most contributions from female athletes over the